ethpandaops/public-docs/blog/2024-11-27-network-limit-devnets/index.md

 slug: network-limit-devnets
 title: Understanding the Ethereum network limits using devnets
 authors: [parithosh, barnabasbusa, skylenet, pk910]
+description: 'The Dencun upgrade on Ethereum introduced the concept of blob.
+These blobs represent data that every node is required to store for a defined period of time.
+With the discussion about a blob increase in Pectra, lets review results from a network run with various edge cases.'
 tags: [ansible, ethereum, devnets, L1, testnet]
 image: img/blog/network-limit-devnets.png
 ---